 - If you were born in 1960 or later, your RMD age is 75.

 You may delay your first RMD until April 1 after the year you reach your required beginning date, but you must do it by Dec.
 31 each year after that.
-If you don't take your RMD, you'll face a 25% penalty on the amount you should have taken (which was reduced from a previous 50% penalty by the
+If you don't take your RMD, you'll face a 25% penalty on the amount you should have taken.
+If you correct your mistake within two years, the penalty falls to 10%.

 When's the best time to take IRA withdrawals?